Arnav00747/Text-Summarizer/README.md

-#  Text Summarizer using Transformers (HuggingFace)
+#  Text Summarizer using Transformers

 This project demonstrates how to perform **abstractive text summarization** using the `transformers` library from HuggingFace.
 It allows you to input long text and generate a short, meaningful summary using pre-trained transformer models like `t5-small` or `bart-large-cnn`.